mmcesim/mmcesim/README.md

   -f [ --force ]         force writing mode --no-error-compile     Do not raise error if simulation compiling fails
 ```

+## Contributing
+You are welcome to contribute to mmCEsim.
+More information is available in [CONTRIBUTING](CONTRIBUTING.md).

 ## Build
 | TinyTeX-mmCEsim | MinGW-mmCEsim |